 After the mixture has been infused, pour it into a spray bottle and mist all areas where the Quail is causing issues.

 You can keep Quail out of your garden safely and humanely.

 These methods have all proven to be successful in eliminating the problem.
-You can achieve a Quail-free garden that won’t harm the Quail.
+You CAN achieve a Quail-free garden that won’t harm the Quail.